Skip to main content

 # the loop below wont run if the DAG is manually triggered

-If you want to access dataset extras independently from which dataset events triggered a DAG run, you have the option to directly provide a dataset to a task as an inlet.
-In a TaskFlow API task you can fetch the inlet_events from the Airflow context, in a traditional operator you can use Jinja templating to access them.
+If you want to access asset extras independently from which asset events triggered a DAG run, you have the option to directly provide an asset to a task as an inlet.
+In a TaskFlow API task you can fetch the inlet_events from the Airflow context.

-# note that my_dataset_2 does not need to be part of the DAGs schedule
+# note that my_asset_2 does not need to be part of the DAGs schedule

 # you can provide as many inlets as you wish